Mikxus/Subwoofer-Leds/docs/api/apis_for_light_modes.md

   >Initializes the library in following order:
   > 1. Allocates the bins needed for fft.
-  > 2. Configures the arduino's timer1 to interrupt continiusly at some frequency.
+  > 2. Configures the arduino's timer1 to interrupt continously at some frequency.
   > The frequency can be changed with [SetFrequency();](#void-setfrequency-uint16_t-hz-).
   >
    >**Returns:** 0 when allocation fails, otherwise 1.